onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 * For [Custom registration events](../appendix/access-events.md#custom-registration-audit-events), we now log the `Client id` to make it easier to correlate the events to an client or mobile device.

 ### Bugs
-* While adding a mobile authentication type "SMS" the `SMS sender id` always returned a validation error in the UI.
+* While adding a mobile authentication type "SMS", the `SMS sender id` always returned a validation error in the UI.
 This is now fixed.

 ## Release date: 2023-01-11